-Research Professor, Research Associate Professor, and Research Assistant Professor
+- 1. Research Professor, Research Associate Professor, and Research Assistant Professor - a.

-- a.
 The Department Head in partnership with the Dean will determine the availability of a research faculty position and of institutional or departmental resources that will be required to support the position.
-The salary range and final offer amount will be determined in partnership with the Office of Human Resources. - Departments must advertise vacancies for Research Faculty in accordance with Section 4.5.1 above.
+The salary range and final offer amount will be determined in partnership with Mines Human Resources. - Departments must advertise vacancies for Research Faculty in accordance with Section 4.5.1 above.
 The search process outlined for Academic Faculty in Section 4.5.1 will be followed. - c.
 For Research Professors, Research Associate Professors, and Research Assistant Professors the curriculum vitae of the candidate should be circulated to the department faculty and the candidate should be asked to give a seminar and afforded the opportunity to meet with as many of the department faculty as possible.
 Subsequently, a minimum of two-thirds of the department tenured and tenure-track faculty must vote in favor of the selection.
+In the situation where the candidate is a tenured faculty member at Mines, the distribution of the curriculum vitae, seminar presentation and meeting with department faculty members is not required.
 After appropriate approval at the department level, the Department Head will submit the position to the Dean for approval.